NAL Saras: Mark 2

 The CSIR-National Aerospace Laboratories, NAL is also engaged development of Saras Mk2, a 19-seater version of the airliner.
 Government has given clearance and fund requirement to NAL for development of same.
 NAL has completed basic testing for pre-production standard and aims for certification in 4 years to produce first aircraft in following one-and-a-half-year.
 Dassault Systèmes announced that NAL will be using 3DEXPERIENCE and DraftSight for cabin design, 2D/3D modelling, prototyping and laser cutting.
 Mark 2 will undergo wind tunnel testing in November 2019 with tractor configuration.
 Department of Scientific and Industrial Research (DSIR) demanded an additional grant of ₹100 crore for 2021–22.
 NAL is targeting ₹50 crore per unit cost for Saras Mk2 against ₹55 crore for Dornier 228 that has unpressurized cabin with altitude restriction.
 NAL wants the government to purchase 50-60 units to make manufacturing viable.

 On 27 March 2022, NAL unveiled 16-seater air ambulance variant of Saras Mk2 at Wings India 2022 in Hyderabad.
 International Critical Care Air Transfer Team (ICATT) from Bengaluru signed letter of intent to purchase 2 units.

 On 14 May 2022, NAL started taxi trials of locally developed digital anti-skid braking system on Saras PT1N that will help landing on shorter runways.
 A total of 15-20 trials are planned to check system performance.
 It is a state-of-art brake-by-wire electro-hydraulic braking system that is controlled by high-performance flight control computer.
 Upon validation, the system will be transferred on Saras Mk2.
 Paras Defence supplied complete glass avionics suite for Saras MK2 in March 2023.

-As of April 2024, NAL plans to have the Mark-2's maiden flight by late 2027, which is a delay from the target of 2026-27.
+In April 2024, NAL planned to have the Mark-2's maiden flight by late 2027, which was a delay from the target of 2026–27.
 NAL had reportedly bought most of the materials and fabrication would start only after release of drawings.
 While most of the components will be developed by NAL some would be outsourced to Hindustan Aeronautics Limited (metallic parts) and other vendors (fuselage sections).
 Avionics is being sourced from Genesis.
 Two prototypes are to be built whose first flight will follow one year-long taxi trials, or ground-based runs at various speeds.
-The Saras protype PT1N will serve as a technology demonstrator from which NAL's brake management and environmental control will be derived.
+The Saras prototype PT1N will serve as a technology demonstrator from which NAL's brake management and environmental control will be derived.

+As of 5 July 2026, the designing phase of the aircraft is completed and will feature pressurised cabin, glass cockpit, autopilot and command-by-wire flight controls.
+NAL will now manufacture a prototype of the design and is searching for a development partner for the same.
+While NAL has an inhouse division for manufacturing of composites, the development partner will deliver the metallic components.